ZeppelinBot/Vety/docs/docs/plugins/message-commands.md

 - `onCommandAdded(listener)` / `onCommandDeleted(listener)` – Subscribe to lifecycle events.
 They return an unsubscribe
   function.

-You rarely construct the manager yourself – Knub injects it into `pluginData` – but these helpers give you the tools to implement migrations, analytics, and other custom behaviours without digging into internals.
+You rarely construct the manager yourself – Vety injects it into `pluginData` – but these helpers give you the tools to implement migrations, analytics, and other custom behaviours without digging into internals.

 With these tools you can keep legacy message commands running smoothly, gradually migrate to slash commands, or build